- Download our Moving to Rio de Janeiro Guide (PDF)

 Private schools in Rio de Janeiro

-Private schools in Rio de Janeiro generally follow the Brazilian national curriculum; some private schools have a religious foundation (predominantly Catholic), while others offer bilingual instruction.
+Private schools in Rio de Janeiro generally follow the Brazilian national curriculum.
+Some private schools have a religious foundation (predominantly Catholic), while others offer bilingual instruction.

 International schools in Rio de Janeiro

-There are a few international schools in Rio de Janeiro, which follow a variety of international curricula.
+There are a few international schools in Rio de Janeiro which follow a variety of international curricula.
 The majority of these schools adhere to the British and American systems and are usually sponsored in some way by their home governments.
 Some international schools in Rio are locally run and offer the Brazilian curriculum.
 Many of these schools also offer the International Baccalaureate (IB) diploma.

-As demand for places at international schools is high, parents are advised to begin the application process as soon as possible.
-Parents should also note that fees at international schools in Rio can be exorbitant.
-It’s therefore vital that anyone moving to Rio with school-aged children ensure that they factor this in when negotiating their relocation contract.
+The demand for places at international schools is high.
+So, parents are advised to begin the application process as soon as possible.
+Although fees at international schools in Rio de Janeiro can be high, these institutions' facilities and teaching standards are typically excellent.

 On top of the high fees, other expenses may include textbooks and stationery, extra-curricular activities, uniforms and school lunches.
+It's therefore vital that anyone moving to Rio with school-aged children ensure that they factor this in when negotiating their relocation contract.

-Homeschooling in Rio de Janeiro
+Tutors in Rio de Janeiro